sta310-sp22/website/content/help/index.md

 ---
-title: Help
+title: Resources & Support
 ---

-## Getting help in the course

-We expect everyone will have questions at some point in the semester, so we encourage you to use the following resources for help:

-## Ask questions during lectures and lab
+## Asking questions during lectures and lab

 If you have a question during lecture or lab, feel free to ask it!
 There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.